Enhanced driver's license: United States

 EDLs are available to U.S. citizens who reside in the states of Michigan, Minnesota, New York, Vermont, and Washington.
-Ohio passed a law in 2023 to offer EDLs, but they are not yet available to residents of that state.
+Ohio passed a law in 2023 to offer EDLs, but the law was repealed before the IDs ever came into effect.

 In 2015, the California legislature passed a bill to implement EDLs, but it was vetoed by Governor Jerry Brown over privacy concerns surrounding the radio-frequency identification (RFID) chip used in the EDL.
 At the time, the ACLU was actively working to oppose the roll-out of EDLs saying that the RFID chips could be used for tracking and racial profiling.

 An EDL is similar to the United States passport card in that it allows for international land and sea travel, but not air travel, to countries that recognize it.
 EDL cards include a RFID chip and barcode for automated identification of the card and its holder.

 As a Western Hemisphere Travel Initiative-compliant travel document, an EDL may be used for "official purposes" (such as boarding a domestic flight) covered by the U.S. Real ID Act.
 Unlike EDLs, Real ID-compliant licenses alone are not sufficient to cross international borders even if a state gives its Real ID-compliant licenses a similar name.